Cookie Consent

 Focus on what matters most.

-#2 Ensure your OKRs are business-relevant
+#2 Ensure your in-house legal's OKRs are business-relevant

 The true value of a legal team, especially to your organization’s board, is in how it aids business growth.
 Directors appoint General Counsel because they trust your authority to establish the modus operandi for organizational success.